speajus/diblob/docs/architecture/reference-app.md

 - `examples/example-grpc-server` – back-end Connect/gRPC service with config, logging, telemetry, database, and visualizer integration.
 - `examples/example-web-svelte` – Svelte 5 web client that talks to the example-grpc-server using Connect and visualizes both client and server containers.
+- `examples/example-worker-tasks` – a background worker example that uses a root worker container and per-job child containers.
+- `examples/reference-app` – a thin wrapper package/README that explains how to run all three together as a single reference app.

 These examples already illustrate most of the architecture described on this page.
-A dedicated reference app may extend or reorganize them so that all three components (API, worker, SPA) are configured and documented together.
+Over time, the worker and API can be expanded to share more configuration, logging, and domain concepts so that all three patterns (API, worker, SPA) are configured and documented together.

 ## Running the reference app